flintlib/flint/doc/source/fexpr.rst

 LaTeX output
 ------------------------------------------------------------------------

-The *flags* parameter is reserved for future use specifying options for LaTeX output.

 .. function:: void fexpr_write_latex(calcium_stream_t stream, const fexpr_t expr, ulong flags)

     Writes the LaTeX representation of *expr* to *stream*.